mweagle/Sparta/content/docs/apigateway/example3/index.md

 ## <a href="{{< relref "#otherNotes" >}}">Notes</a>

   * The _GeoLite2-Country.mmdb_ content is embedded in the go binary via [esc](https://github.com/mjibson/esc) as part of the [go generate](https://github.com/mweagle/SpartaGeoIP/blob/master/main.go#L27) phase.
+  * This is a port of Tom Maiaroto's https://github.com/tmaiaroto/go-lambda-geoip implementation.